 The strength of the European personal care market was confirmed by the market value of beauty and personal care in Western and Eastern Europe.
-The market value for Western Europe grew by approximately eight billion euros between 2012 and 2016, whereas the Eastern Europe market value experienced an increase of roughly five billion euros in the same period.
+The market value for Western Europe grew by approximately 7.5 billion euros between 2013 and 2017, whereas the Eastern Europe market value experienced an increase of roughly 5.5 billion euros in the same period.

 Within Europe, Germany had the highest contribution concerning sales value and market value.
 As of 2014/15, Germany's sales value was worth roughly 13 billion euros, approximately six and seven billion more than the United Kingdom and France respectively.
 Germany's market volume of cosmetics and personal care amounted to roughly 13 billion euros as well.
 Therefore, it is not surprising that personal care products sales in Germany grew by 2.2 percent in 2014/15 compared to the previous year.
 Spain had the highest growth rate, with personal care product sales growing by 2.4 percent.
 When looking at the sales value of segment-specific products in European countries, oral care had the highest share of sales, which amounted to approximately 15 percent.
 A little less than 13 percent was reserved for haircare, and the facial care sales share amounted to 11.7 percent.
 One of the major key players with a high market share among the mentioned products is L'Oreal.
 Their market share in Europe was approximately 20 percent.